Demographics of Haiti: Religion

+Migration

 Emigration

 Large-scale emigration, principally to the Dominican Republic, United States, and Canada (predominantly to Quebec) has created what Haitians refer to as the Eleventh Department or the Diaspora.
 Significant numbers of Haitians have also immigrated to Cuba, France and French Guiana, Spain, Belgium, the United Kingdom and Ireland, Venezuela, Brazil, Chile, the Bahamas and other Caribbean countries.
 Approximately one in every six Haitians lives abroad.

 Immigration

 45,000 Americans live in Haiti.
 They represent 0.4% of Haiti's total population.